“It’s all about Peace and Love man”…”Get rid of all that negativity in your life”… “Meditation is all about pure thoughts”

 The Story of Jaya and Vijaya…

-Shri Vishnu had two gate keepers – brothers named Jaya & Vijaya – who would guard the gates of Vaikuntha, the heavenly realm in which Shri Vishnu resides with Devi Laxmi.
+Shri Vishnu (the preserver) had two gate keepers – brothers named Jaya & Vijaya – who would guard the gates of Vaikuntha, the heavenly realm in which Shri Vishnu resides with Laxmi Devi.

 Given they were entrusted with such an important task, with time the brothers grew arrogant.

-One day Shri Vishnu was chilling out at home with Devi Laxmi.
+One day Shri Vishnu and Laxmi Devi were chilling out at home.

 Jaya and Vijaya stood at the gates and said…

-“For real he’s not about that life today – He’s just trying to chill with his Goddess on some mad sunday vibes – we won’t let anyone through today“.
+“For real they’re not about that life today – they’re just trying to chill on some mad sunday vibes – we won’t let anyone through today“.

-The four sons of Brahma Dev, known as the Manasaputras, came strolling up the path to meet Shri Vishnu.
+The four sons of Brahma Dev (the creator), known as the Manasaputras, came strolling up the path to meet Shri Vishnu.
 They were ardent devotees and wished to seek his blessing – I think it was for a new development of duplex luxury apartments in Mumbai or something (it really wasn’t).

 The Manasaputras were extremely enlightened, pious and possessed great self-control, and they were still only young boys.
 They asked gently if they could meet their chosen deity – but Jaya & Vijaya refused…

-“Narr fam you’re not getting through – Shri Vishnu is chilling and we won’t disturb him for some youts“
+“Narr fam you’re not getting through – Shri Vishnu is chilling and we won’t disturb him for some kids“

 The Manasaputras – slightly agitated – said…